Insurance Appeals

 Ready to Stop Losing UHC Corrected Claims to CO-29 Denials?

-UHC corrected claim CO-29 denials are recoverable — but only within the applicable window, and only with the original claim documentation attached.
-The most common failure point is measuring a corrected claim deadline against the date of service instead of the UHC remittance date, or applying the commercial default to a UMR or Community Plan claim that runs on a different rule.
+UHC corrected claim CO-29 denials are recoverable — but only within the applicable window, and only with the right documentation attached for whichever clock-start basis your contract actually uses.
+The most common failure point is assuming a remittance-based clock without confirming it against your Participation Agreement, or applying the commercial default to a UMR or Community Plan claim that runs on a different rule.

 Get Started:

-• RA-based commercial corrected claim tracking, separate from MA's DOS-based window and state-specific Community Plan deadlines
+• RA-based commercial corrected-claim guidance, separate from MA and Community Plan guidance

-• CO-29 detection and appeal generation across commercial, MA, Community Plan, and UMR-administered plans
+• CO-29 appeal preparation across commercial, MA, Community Plan, and UMR-administered plans

 Start Free Trial

 This guide reflects 2026 UnitedHealthcare corrected claim timely filing procedures based on UHC's published provider billing guidance on UHCProvider.com and state-specific UHC Community Plan quick reference guides.
-Commercial corrected claim windows may vary by individual participation agreement — always verify the specific window in your contract.
-UMR corrected claim windows are governed by each employer's plan document and may differ from UHC's standard commercial default.
+The 180-day, RA-based commercial corrected-claim figure used throughout this guide is a widely-cited industry default, not confirmed UHC policy — UHC's own published claim-correction guidance describes a date-of-service-based window governed by your Participation Agreement instead.
+Always verify the specific window and clock-start basis in your contract before relying on either figure.
+UMR corrected claim windows are governed by each employer's plan document and may differ from the commercial default discussed here.
 UHC Community Plan (Medicaid) corrected claim windows are governed by state Medicaid contracts and vary by state.
 For related UHC billing guidance, see our UHC Appeal Timely Filing Deadlines 2026, UHC Community Plan Medicaid Appeal Guide 2026, and Corrected Claim Timely Filing Limits 2026.

 See how Muni handles this denial type.